Azure/VideoEditorialInTheCloud/README.md

-Can you take a look and push it out.
 # Avid Video Editorial In Azure Cloud

 This repository covers projects related to installing Avid Editorial software in Azure subscription.